thk123/se4be-website/index.md

 Get in touch today to learn about how code review can help your software development practises.
 This seminar can be customised to include reviewing someones code as part of a demonstration.

+#### Technologies

+* [Gitlab](https://about.gitlab.com/) - a widely used cloud tool for conducting code reviews

+As with all the other seminars, get in touch if you use a different platform for conducting code reviews and I can tailor the course to use that website to make it easier to apply this to your existing workflows.

 ### Continuous Integration (CI)

 Using Continuous Integration technologies like Gitlab Actions or CircleCI is a very cheap and easy way to increase the reliability of your software.
 In conjunction with source control and automated tests, every change to the code is checked to actually do what it is supposed to do.
 This frees developers up from testing changes by hand and to focus on their important work.